ibm-cloud-docs/cephaas/cluster-health-indicators.md

 ## Understanding warnings and health states
 {: #cluster-health-states}

-Cluster status values reflect the health status from Red Hat OpenShift on IBM Cloud (ROKS).
+Cluster status values reflect the health status from Red Hat OpenShift on IBM Cloud.
 Warnings and health indicators help you identify the following conditions:

 - A cluster that is operating normally (Available status).
 - A cluster that has a warning condition (Warning status).
 - A cluster that has an error or another condition that might require action (Error status).
 - A cluster that should be reviewed in more detail.
+- Clusters that already have Fusion services enabled (shown in the Storage column with quota and usage values).
-- Clusters that already have Fusion services enabled (shown in the Storage column).
+- Clusters that do not have Fusion services enabled (shown as "Cluster storage not enabled" in the Storage column).
 - Clusters that might be approaching their storage quota limit.
 - Clusters with specific resource allocations (vCPU and memory values).